chocolatey/docs/input/en-us/central-management/usage/website/deployments.md

 As you can see from the text, it is meant to help you figure out the issue:

-> The computer has not opted in or a group contains computers that have not opted in for Deployments by configuration.
+> The Computer has not opted in, or a Group contains computers that have not opted in for Deployments by configuration.
 Please ensure the computer has at least chocolatey-agent v0.10.0+ installed and the feature "useChocolateyCentralManagementDeployments" has been set to enabled on the client computer.

-This is telling you that you need to ensure you set the client to allow for the the use of Deployments.
+This is telling you that you need to ensure you set the client to allow for the use of Deployments.
 As it is a security consideration, it requires an explicit opt-in on client machines.
 See [Client Setup - Features](xref:ccm-client#features) for details on how to set it.

 ### I Have Plenty of Licenses, Why Do Some Machines Show Not Opted in for Deployments and Also Exceeds Your Current License Count?

 Once you upgrade to at least Chocolatey Central Management v0.2.0, every machine will show that until they check in the next time.
 Once they check in, that will go away.
 So it's basically normal to see that until those machines check in again.

-### Can I use Chocolatey Deployments to upgrade Chocolatey Central Management based components?
+### Can I use Chocolatey Deployment Plans to upgrade Chocolatey Central Management based components?

 You can upgrade the chocolatey-agent package via Chocolatey Central Management.
 To do so please see [here](xref:upgrade-agent#use-chocolatey-central-management-to-upgrade-chocolatey-agent) as this must be performed as an advanced Deployment Step.

-We do not recommend upgrading Chocolatey Central Management itself via an automated Deployment process.
+We do not recommend upgrading Chocolatey Central Management itself via an automated Deployment Plan process.
 Please see our [Chocolatey Central Management Upgrade Documentation](xref:ccm-upgrade) for the supported upgrade process.

 ### What is Run Actual?